Flow in (retrieving from Salesforce)

 Part of the magic of OrgFlow is its ability to merge changes in a Git repository with the changes in a Salesforce org, without one side overwriting the other.

-For example, if the help text of a custom field has been changed in Git, and someone else changes the description of the same field in the Org, the flow in process will merge those two changes and neither change will be overwritten by the other.
+For example, if the help text of a custom field has been changed in Git, and someone else changes the description of the same field in the org, the flow in process will merge those two changes together, and neither change will be overwritten by the other.
 This is one of the fundamental pieces that enable OrgFlow to merge changes between environments without clobbering changes in one org with the changes from another org.

 See understanding metadata version control for more in-depth information on how OrgFlow utilizes Git to achieve this and other benefits.